zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Downloading, duplicating, splitting, and merging documents.md

 ## Merging documents

 Use document merging to combine separate documents into one.
-For example, if a supplier has sent two pages of the same invoice as separate PDFs they can be merged.
+For example, if a supplier has sent two pages of the same invoice as individual PDFs, they can be merged.

 > Merging should not be used to merge different documents that are related, like an invoice and evidence of the work provided.
 For this case, use [[Related documents and attachments]].